-The group protested the construction of Park51, stating that the project would “insult the victims of 9/11” and “establish a beachhead for political Islam and Islamic supremacism in New York.”
+AFDI played a prominent role in protests against the construction of Park51, an Islamic cultural center in New York, in 2010 alleging the project would “establish a beachhead for political Islam and Islamic supremacism in New York.”

 AFDI has pursued an aggressive print media advocacy campaign with the goal of promoting anti-Muslim sentiments.
-In 2012, the organization posted inflammatory posters on subway lines in New York, Washington D.C., and San Francisco which read, “in any war between the civilized man and the savage, support the civilized man.
+In 2012, the organization placed inflammatory posters on subway lines in major cities such as New York, Washington D.C., and San Francisco, using provocative language that likened Muslims to savages: “in any war between the civilized man and the savage, support the civilized man.
 Support Israel.
 Defeat Jihad.”

-In November 2015, it was announced that Nonie Darwish would serve as the “first AFDI fellow.”
-Her previously independent organization Former Muslims United is now a program of the American Freedom Defense Initiative.
+AFDI appointed Nonie Darwish as its first fellow in 2015, absorbing her organization, Former Muslims United, under its wing.
 During a speech in 2011, Darwish asserted that “Islam should be fought and should be conquered and defeated and annihilated.”
-She told the New York Times, “A mosque is not just a place for worship.
+Darwish told the New York Times, “A mosque is not just a place for worship.
 It’s a place where war is started, where commandments to do jihad start, where incitements against non-Muslims occur.
 It’s a place where ammunition was stored.”

-Anders Behring Breivik, a far-right Norwegian terrorist who killed 77 people in Regjeringskvartalet and Utøya, cited Geller and her blog in his manifesto.
-After the incident, Geller called Utøya island a summer camp indoctrination training center with a “pro-Islamic agenda.”
+Anders Behring Breivik, the far-right terrorist responsible for the tragic killings of 77 people in Norway, cited Geller and her blog in his manifesto.
+In the aftermath of the attack, Geller described Utøya island (one of the locations of the attack) as a summer camp indoctrination training center with a “pro-Islamic agenda.”